 - BBQ/Grill outside until golden.

-Success tip - You can reheat/brown the sausages without oil if you prefer, but they do benefit from being cooked with oil to keep them moist and to get a really lovely, deep, golden colour and sheen.
-Also we're talking sausages here and a good sausage should be a little greasy!
+Success Tip - You can reheat/brown the sausages without oil if you prefer, but they do benefit from being cooked with oil to keep them moist and to get a really lovely, deep, golden colour and sheen.
+Also, we're talking sausages here and a good sausage should be a little greasy!

 Serving Suggestions

-These homemade vegan sausages are rustic, hearty and packed with protein.
-They can be enjoyed anyway you please, for breakfast, brunch, lunch or dinner.
+These homemade vegan sausages are rustic, hearty, and packed with protein.
+They can be enjoyed any way you please, for breakfast, brunch, lunch, or dinner.

 My favourite ways to enjoy vegan sausages include: